2021 Western North America heat wave: Climate change and additional factors

 Climate change in Canada and in the United States are widely considered to have worsened the heat wave's unprecedented intensity and duration.
-According to a preliminary study, which has not yet been peer-reviewed, the heat wave would have been highly unlikely in the absence of anthropogenic climate change, the latter increasing the likelihood of such a heat wave at least 150-fold.
-According to this study, either the climate change made the heat wave more likely by increasing base temperatures and a combination of rare events, such as the recent drought and/or changes in the jet stream, resulted in the heat wave, or even a relatively small increase in mean global temperatures caused by climate change can pass a threshold that triggers a sharp increase in the probability of extreme heat wave phenomena.
+According to a rapid attribution analysis, the heat wave would have been highly unlikely in the absence of anthropogenic climate change, which increased the likelihood of such a heat wave at least 150-fold.
+A further study in Nature Climate Change estimated that its occurrence was projected to increase rapidly with further global warming, possibly becoming a 10-year event in a climate warmed 2 °C relative to pre-industrial levels.

-While it is yet unknown whether the frequency of these omega blocks is due to global heating, according to the data provided by Verisk, the Pacific Northwest is among the fastest-heating regions in the continental United States and southern Canada.
-Moreover, the urban heat island effect could have further exacerbated the impact in cities.
-Based on historic data, several meteorologists noted that this phenomenon should be expected to occur only once over a thousand or several thousand years, and David Sauchyn, a scientist at the University of Regina, said that climate models had been predicting the heat wave of a similar intensity to happen in late 2020s at the earliest.
+Broader climate shifts may have also contributed to worsening the heat wave; data provided by Verisk shows that the Pacific Northwest is among the fastest-heating regions in the continental United States and southern Canada.
+The urban heat island effect could have further exacerbated the impact in cities.
+Based on historic data, several meteorologists noted that this phenomenon should be expected to occur only once over a thousand or several thousand years, while David Sauchyn, a scientist at the University of Regina, said that climate models had been predicting a heat wave of a similar intensity to happen in late 2020s at the earliest.

+A paper in Communications Earth & Environment found that the heat dome in the Pacific Northwest was 59% longer (27 days duration versus 17 days), 34% larger, and had 6% higher maximum amplitude, comparing the observed event and the event after detrending.
+Overall the strength of the heat dome was 86% greater than the same event would have been without background warming.